 Deciding how to price the product or service you’re selling can be one of the most difficult tasks in business.
 There are so many options available to brands looking to get their products out there, and a whole host of different ways of pricing those products in the hope of attracting loyal customers.

-Pricing strategy offer business leaders insight into how their pricing decisions might be received, enabling them to decide which methods of price optimization would work best for their target demographics.
+Pricing strategy offers business leaders insight into how their pricing decisions might be received, enabling them to decide which methods of price optimization would work best for their target demographics.

 What is a Pricing Strategy?

 Pricing strategies are different ways of pricing products or services, based on several potential benefits.
-Many traditional ways of pricing, such as value-based pricing and cost-plus pricing, are very well known and have been around for decades.
-But these aren’t the only ways of pricing products.
+Many traditional ways of pricing, such as value-based pricing and cost-plus pricing, are very well-known and have been around for decades.
+But these aren’t the only ways to price products.

-There are now several other, lesser-known strategies that many brands are using to attract key demographics and expand their market share.
-These include the likes of penetration pricing, dynamic pricing, and price skimming.
+There are now several other, lesser-known pricing tactics that many brands are using to attract key demographics and expand their market share.
+These include the likes of penetration pricing strategy, dynamic pricing, and price skimming.

 Types of Pricing Strategies

-Start looking into different pricing strategies and you’ll soon find yourself spoiled for choice, with so many different options available.
+Start looking into different types of pricing strategy models and you’ll soon find yourself spoiled for choice, with so many different options available.
 But how do you decide on the best pricing strategies for your brand?
 The answer lies in the results you’re hoping to achieve, and of course, your goals can change over time.

-Take a look at some greatly simplified descriptions of the most commonly used concepts below to explore the advantages of some well-known pricing strategy:
+Take a look at some greatly simplified descriptions of the most commonly used concepts below to explore the advantages of some of the most well-known types of pricing strategies.

 Value-based pricing centers around the perceived value of a product or service, to the intended customer.
 It’s a little more difficult to work out than competitor-based pricing, but it can be more advantageous when used correctly.